SAP-samples/btp-kyma-multitenant-extension/documentation/deploy/prepare-deployment/README.md

    kubectl label namespace backend istio-injection=enabled --overwrite kubectl label namespace frontend istio-injection=enabled --overwrite
    ```
+   Optional if you want to use the Business Partner Mock
+      ```shell
+      kubectl create namespace mock
+      kubectl label namespace mock istio-injection=enabled --overwrite
+      ```

 2. You should see a message like `namespace/integration created` if the command was successful.
 In addition, the namespace should also be visible using the Kyma dashboard.